 I slowly skirted the hill along rocky tracks which were dotted with banks of wild foxgloves….

-….and past this apparently nameless lake on the boundary between the moors and cultivated farmland to the north.
+….and past this apparently nameless lake which may be for irrigation on the boundary between the moors and cultivated farmland to the north.

 When I had gone around the back of Humbleton Hill, some welcome clouds began to appear in the deep blue sky as I rejoined the St Cuthberts Way.
 I decided to head west along the broad grassy track for a couple of miles towards a junction by Tom Tallon’s Crag.